Different Types of Forests in India

 World Forest Day

 Nature is an essential gift to humanity.
-The United Nations General Assembly chose March 21 as the International Day of Forests or World Forest Day to preserve this gift.
+The United Nations General Assembly designated March 21 as the International Day of Forests, or World Forest Day, to preserve this gift.
 This day is celebrated to remind every human of the importance of forests and raise awareness towards their restoration and safeguarding.

-Although this idea has existed since 1971, the event was first celebrated globally in 2012.
+Although this idea dates back to 1971, the event was first celebrated globally in 2012.
 The UN encourages all countries to conserve all types of trees and forests on local, national, and international levels.
 The United Nations Forum on Forests and the Food and Agriculture Organisation of the United Nations are the main organisers of this event.

 Forestry in India

 Forestry is an essential part of Indian society and has played a significant role in rural areas since ancient times.
-India is considered among the top ten countries in forest coverage.
-The Forest Department works tirelessly by disease controlling, protecting forests against wildfires, deforestation, etc., to maintain these forests.
+India is considered among the top 10 countries in terms of forest coverage.
+The Forest Department works tirelessly to control diseases and protect forests against wildfires, deforestation, etc., to maintain them.
 Mizoram has the most forest cover in percentage, while Haryana has the lowest.

-India has three types of montane forests: temperate forests, wet temperate forests, and alpine forests.
+India has three types of montane forests: temperate, wet temperate, and alpine.
 Important trees in the mountain forests are ferns, maples, oaks, rhododendrons, chilgoza, juniper, and deodar.
 These forests are found in Mizoram, Assam, Manipur, Nagaland, Meghalaya, etc.

 Different Goals and Opportunities of Forests in Independent India